Anthology editor guide

 Distributing instructions to authors

-All contributions accepted for publication must meet our final manuscript delivery requirements and adhere to our editorial policies, and we find it helpful to provide these at the beginning of the process, thus you should include the following links in the invitation for full manuscripts.
-These instructions include a checklist, which should be followed for the final (post-review) manuscript delivery to Nordicom.
-We also provide a manuscript template to assist in correctly formatting manuscripts.
-It is your responsibility as editor to provide these links to all authors and co-authors involved in the project:
+All contributions accepted for publication must meet our final manuscript delivery requirements and adhere to our editorial policies; thus, you should include the following links in the invitation for full manuscripts and emphasise the value of utilising them at an early stage.
+We also provide a manuscript template to assist in correctly formatting manuscripts, available to download from the Instructions for authors web page.

 We strongly encourage you to ensure that the provided guidelines are being followed from a very early stage of the process.
 Spending the last weeks before the delivery deadline correcting errors that could have easily been avoided is not recommended.